DragonHunter274/ec2-gaming-sunshine/README.md

 * VPC with public subnet and security groups to restrict access by IP
 * S3 bucket for fast backup/restore of the Steam Library to/from instance storage using [restic]

-Experimental features:

-* Debian Bookworm (without gamepad support at this time)

 ## Prerequisites

 Setup Python and install project dependencies: